 The steps in the water model are Requirement analysis, System Design, Implementation, Testing, Deployment, and maintenance.

 Any new requirement from the client cannot be integrated into the existing product.
 But, it leads to restarting the entire project.
-As a result, it consumes a lot of time and very expensive to make changes.
+As a result, it consumes a lot of time and is very expensive to make changes.

-Agile Model solved most of the problems faced due to the Waterfall model like allowing the team to work faster and deliver software that has dynamic requirements.
+The agile model solved most of the problems faced due to the Waterfall model like allowing the team to work faster and deliver software that has dynamic requirements.

-It saves a lot of developer’s time by getting early feedback from the client through prototypes.
+It saves a lot of developers’ time by getting early feedback from the client through prototypes.

 The entire process of developing a product is broken down into small consumable works called sprints in agile.
 After each sprint, we give a working software/feature.

-Lean Model includes the lean principle which reduces the wastage of time and resources.
+The Lean Model includes the lean principle which reduces the wastage of time and resources.
 It’s comparatively more faster and efficient than the agile model.

 These methods gradually improve the speed and quality of Software delivered to the customer/user.